rafi/awesome-cli-binaries/README.md

     ```

 1. Run `just docker` — this can take time!
 It builds tmux from source and
+   downloads all binaries.
+(Make sure you have `GITHUB_TOKEN` or
+   `HOMEBREW_GITHUB_API_TOKEN` environment variable, set with your token, to
+   avoid GitHub's rate-limiting.)

-   downloads all binaries into `bin/`.
+1. Finally, run `just binaries` to copy all binaries from image into `bin/`.

 ## Provision Remote Node